It’s no secret that the supply chain is a complex, living, breathing ever-evolving entity.

 Solutions/Services: Celsis rapid detection system with AMPiScreen® reagent assay

-Business Impact: The standard-ization of testing and release protocols shortened Unilever’s hold times from two to seven days down to one day, significantly cutting product production cycles.
-This allows a faster response to manufacturing so products are released to distribution more quickly.
+Business Impact: The standardization of testing and release protocols has shortened Unilever’s hold times from 2-7 days down to one day, significantly shortening their product production cycles.
+This allows micro to respond much faster to manufacturing so products to be released to distribution.

 Enabler: DiCentral (Houston, www.dicentral.com)